biopython/biopython.github.io/wiki/GFF_Parsing.md

 in_handle.close()
 ```

+This file contains a flexible three level description of coding
+sequences: genes have mRNA trascripts; those mRNA transcripts each
+contain common features of coding sequence, the CDS itself, exon, intron
+and 5' and 3' untranslated regions.
+This is a common GFF structure
+allowing representation of multiple transcripts:

     {('Coding_transcript', 'gene'): [('Coding_transcript', 'mRNA')],
      ('Coding_transcript', 'mRNA'): [('Coding_transcript', 'CDS'),
                                      ('Coding_transcript', 'exon'),
                                      ('Coding_transcript', 'five_prime_UTR'),
                                      ('Coding_transcript', 'intron'),
                                      ('Coding_transcript', 'three_prime_UTR')]}

+Another item of interest for designing your parse strategy is
+understanding the various tags used to label the features.
+These consist
+of:

+-   gff\_id -- The record identifier being described.
+This will often
+    refer to a chromosome or other scaffold sequence.
+-   gff\_source -- The source description from the second column of the
+    GFF file, which specifies how a feature was generated.
+-   gff\_type -- The type of the feature, pulled from the 3rd column of
+    the GFF file.
+-   gff\_source\_type -- All combinations of sources and types in
+    the file.

+The available\_limits function in the examiner gives you a high level
+summary of these feature attributes, along with counts for the number of
+times they appear in the file:

 ``` python
 import pprint